PHACDataHub/django-phac_aspc-helpers/README.md

 This will enable and use a pre-configured Azure log handler, outputing logs with JSON formatted message fields.

 In any production environment, you can optionally provide a Slack webhook via `PHAC_ASPC_LOGGING_SLACK_WEBHOOK_URL`.
 This will send error and critical level logs to the webhook's slack channel.
+Note: this slack logging handler filters out `django.security.DisallowedHost` logs, as they are a constant background noise.
+Other handlers still capture them.

 ##### Default Logging Configuration environment variables